-2. DISCUSSION POSTS: There are two of these over the course of the semester.
+1. DISCUSSION POSTS: There are FIVE of these over the course of the semester.

 As we move through the semester, there will be two Discussion Posts for students to engage in.
-To get full points for this assignment students must first post their own response to the discussion prompt listed in Canvas, using at least 300 words.
+To get full points for this assignment students must first post their own response to the discussion prompt listed in Canvas.
+This initial post must contain at least 400 words.
 Once that is done, students should then post a response to at least two of your classmates' posts, using at least 100 words for each of those.

-(Completion of the initial post = 1/3 of the assignment's points; commenting on/responding to one classmate's post = 1/3 of the assignment's points; commenting on/responding to a second classmate's post = 1/1 of the assignment's points.)
+Completion of the initial post = 1/3 of the assignment's points; commenting on/responding to one classmate's post = 1/3 of the assignment's points; commenting on/responding to a second classmate's post = 1/1 of the assignment's points.
 Failure to complete all three steps of this process will result in a reduced score for that week's assignment.
 Students completing all three steps, while meeting the minimum word count are eligible to receive up to full credit for the assignment.

-When engaging in classroom discussions, students are expected to maintain strict confidentiality and abide by the Classroom Agreements, as laid out in the "Information & Resources" page of this course's Canvas "Home" page.
+When engaging in classroom discussions, students are expected to maintain strict confidentiality and abide by the Classroom Agreements laid out for this course (available on the "Home" page of our Canvas course).
 Failure to do so will result in the instructor reaching out to the student to discuss professionalism and reviewing the requirements of this course.
 Repeated failure to do so will result in the student being referred to the college for disciplinary action.
 It will also result in the student being assigned alternative assignments in lieu of the assigned classroom discussions.

 STEP IN THE PROCESS DATE DUE POINTS AVAILABLE

-Discussion Post One Week One 25 points
+First Discussion End of Week One 25 points

-Discussion Post Two Week Two 25 points
+Second Discussion End of Week Two 25 points

+Third Discussion End of Week Four 25 points

+Fourth Discussion End of Week Six 25 points

+Fifth Discussion End of Week Eight 25 points

-TOTAL OF 50 POINTS
+TOTAL OF 125 POINTS

-3. Quizzes: There will be 3 of these over the semester.

-Students will be required to complete 3 quizzes for this course.
-These are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings and videos for this course.
+2. EXAMS tied to the course book: There will be THREE of these over the semester.
+Students will be required to complete three exams regarding the assigned reading for this course.
+These are designed to provide an opportunity for students to demonstrate their completion and understanding of this material.
 Exams will take place on Canvas.
 Students are expected to complete these individually.

-Each quiz is due by Sunday at 11:59pm at the end of the assigned week.
-Since quizzes are open for a full week, and are not time limited, students must complete them within the assigned week.
-Arrangements can not be made to retake or make-up a missed quiz.
+These exams are open for a full week, and are not time limited, students must complete them within the assigned week.
+Arrangements cannot be made to retake or make-up a missed exam.
 Be sure that you are carving out the time well in advance, to ensure that you can get these done during the assigned week.

-QUIZ DUE POINTS AVAILABLE Classification Quiz (Ch.
-1) Week One 25 points Chapter Quiz #2 (Ch.
-5 & 6) Week Three 75 points Chapter Quiz #3 (Ch.
-7-10) Week Eight 75 points TOTAL OF 175 POINTS
+QUIZ DUE POINTS AVAILABLE

+Exam #1 End of Week One 75 points

+Exam #2 End of Week Six 75 points

+Exam #3 End of Week Eight 75 points

+TOTAL OF 175 POINTS

-4. WORKSHEET: There is one worksheet due over the course of the semester.
+3. WORKSHEET QUIZZES: There are THREE of these over the course of the semester.